 7. What are people buying online?

 Fashion is dominating global ecommerce, and the UK market is no exception.
-According to online retail statistics, 55% of UK consumers bought at least one piece of clothing or other apparel in 2020.
+According to the latest available online retail statistics, 55% of UK consumers bought at least one piece of clothing or other apparel in 2020.
 Food ended up in second place, with 32% of UK consumers ordering it online.
 The least sold items online in 2020 were bicycles, cars, and other vehicles.

 But what do women buy online, and how do their internet shopping habits differ from men’s?